 Edna's huge contribution to Nancy Drew's early success is frankly often forgotten and little is mentioned about her in the mainstream.
 It was Edna who plotted and wrote the outlines for most of the early Nancy Drew books after she and her sister Harriet took over the Syndicate fall of 1930.
 Her interest in mysticism and spiritualism inspired some interesting plots and characters too.
+Previous to her, as noted above, books 1-5 were handled by her father Edward and then his assistant Harriet Otis Smith.
+Once the sisters took over running The Syndicate, until 1940, Edna handled most of the Nancy Drew outlines/editing with the exception of four that her sister Harriet did.
 Edna plotted books 6, 7, 8, 11, 12, 13, 14, 16, 18 before she left the Syndicate to move to Florida in the early 1940s.
 It was Edna, who truly had an influence on Nancy's character during the early years on the creative side of things along with Wirt.
 She later said to her sister Harriet about Wirt, "Her style made the Nancys!"

 Russell H. Tandy